alta3/linux-unattended-installation/readme.md

     └─sdb1                      8:33   1  29.9G  0 part  <------------ IN my case, DEVICE-NAME = /dev/sdc1
     ```

 13. Remove write protection from the USB drive.
-In my case this would be MY COMMAND, yours will depend on the dev assignment
+In my case this would be MY COMMAND, yours will depend on the **DEVICE-NAME** assignment

     If /dev/sdb1, then:
     `sudo hdparm -r0 /dev/sdb1`   <-- This is an EXAMPLE, use YOUR DEVICE-NAME, not this!!!

-14. Use dd to write the iso to the USB.
-Make sure to substitute `<DEV-NAME>` with your USB device's name
+14. Use dd to write your iso to the USB.
+Make sure to substitute `<DEVICE-NAME>` with your USB device's name

-    `sudo dd bs=4M if=/home/ubuntu/router-v1.iso of=/dev/<DEV-NAME> conv=fdatasync status=progress`
+    `sudo dd bs=4M if=/home/ubuntu/router-v1.iso of=/dev/DEVICE-NAME> conv=fdatasync status=progress`

 15. Verification steps (for rocket scientists only)

     >Your USB key has a single FAT32 PARTITION which is most likley `/dev/sdb1` so I will use that as an example.
-You should mount your new ISO and see what just happened as follows:
+You should mount your new ISO and verify what just happened as follows:
     `sudo mkdir /usb`
     `mkdir -p  ~/iso-stuff`
     `sudo mount /dev/sdb1 /usb`  *ignore the read-only warning*